Involuntary Intoxication Defense

 Likewise, in Devers-Lopez v.
 State, 710 So.2d 720 (Fla.
 4th DCA 1998), Florida’s Fourth District Court of Appeals found the involuntary intoxication defense applicable to a DUI case.
 In that case, a woman arrested for DUI testified that she mistakenly took her husband’s sleeping medication instead of her lawfully prescribed dose of Valium.
 After accidentally taking the sleeping medication, the woman drove and was subsequently arrested for DUI.

-Contact a DUI Lawyer in Tampa, Hillsborough County, FL, to discuss any DUI defense for involuntary intoxication.
+Contact an experienced DUI Defense Attorney in Hillsborough County, FL, to discuss any DUI defense for involuntary intoxication.